jberkus/SYWTSAOSP/pyramid.md

 ### Involved Users

 Some minority of your users can become involved with the project.
 This includes participating in community forums, attending meetups and conferences, filing and commenting on bug reports, filling out surveys, or interacting with contributors in social media.
 They may mention your project in articles, videos, and on social media.
 These are the users that you know about.

+For productized projects, Involved Users include customers who are aware of, and sometimes interact with, the upstream project.
+They may run the free version as well as the paid version, or they may participate in community forums and events.

 Involved users are characterized by: